show-dont-tell/freiheit-staging/content/chronicle/2025-03-27-case-study-metro.md

 The complexity of this e-commerce platform would be substantial, as it combined a number of dependencies and databases.
 In late 2014, METRO found the right partner to build this B2B platform, freiheit.com.
 The software engineering company from Hamburg offered a new way of software engineering, reducing complexity on all levels.
 Together they defined a new approach that would lead the project to a fast roll-out and a scalable platform ready for any demand.
 They implemented a new microservices platform with React.js while pioneering Kubernetes back when it was still in its beta-phase.
 In only 12 months of development time, they built a platform with more than 200 services.
 From the first workshop to delivering the finished project, METRO and freiheit.com wrote over 5 billion lines of code.
 Together they set up a platform that brought METRO away from delivery cycles of several months to daily live deployments and moved from a monolithic architecture to microservices.
-This system now generates over 4 billion euros per year and has become an essential part of METRO’s business.
+This system now generates over 4 billion euros per year and has become an essential part of METRO's business.
 Bringing their webshop to a complete new level.
 Nowadays, their clients can simply place their orders choosing from over 850.000 products (e.g. Germany), on the website and METRO employees can access and modify them through the push of a button.

 Individualized.
 All in one place.
 Scalable and future-proof.